 - “The Ultimate Guide To Buying Your First Property”

 - “The 5 Most Expensive Mistakes First-Time Home Buyers Make (And How To Avoid Them)”

 - “A Guide To Pricing Your Home To Make The Biggest Bang For Your Buck”

 - “The Ultimate Checklist for The Home Buying Process”

-Use the resource as a lead magnet to get the name and email address of your target clients.
-From there you can continue to send them more valuable tips to their email via an autoresponder (automated email).
+Use the resource as a lead magnet to capture the name and email address of your target clients.
+From there you can continue to send them more valuable tips via email.

-Not only does this tactic build trust and credibility, it also positions you as an authority.
+Not only does this tactic build trust and credibility in you as a realtor, it also positions you as an authority.
 Then, through email, get them to schedule an appointment and turn them into a client!